It takes time and effort to nail all the Salesforce features.

 Talk to your employees and encourage them to stick to Chatter for all work-related conversations.
 This step will not only help you easily trace any topic but also increase Chatter adoption with your team.

-4. Make the most of Chatter’s tools
+4. Make the most of Chatter’s features

 Don’t use Chatter as it is.
 Customize your experience by configuring its features early in the implementation process.